zihanluo2025/Mining-big-data/README.md

 - Practical use of Scikit-learn pipelines
 - How to structure reproducible data analysis projects

----

-## 🚀 Improvements & Future Work

-- Try advanced models (e.g., XGBoost, Neural Networks)
-- Improve feature engineering techniques
-- Perform deeper model interpretability analysis
-- Optimize pipeline for larger-scale datasets

----

-## ⚠️ Note
+## Note

-This project originated from a university coursework assignment and has been extended and refined to demonstrate practical machine learning and data analysis skills.
+This project originated from a university coursework assignment to demonstrate practical machine learning and data analysis skills.

----

-## 📌 Summary
+##  Summary

 This project showcases hands-on experience in **Python-based data analysis and machine learning**, including preprocessing, model building, evaluation, and optimization — reflecting real-world data science workflows.